CityU’s creative media artwork brings Castiglione’s masterpieces to life in Florence

 Through this exhibit, viewers can explore two virtual landscapes created in the style of Castiglione by moving a TV screen along rails mounted on a wall.
 By exploring these panoramas, brilliantly imagined by two Hong Kong artists and populated with plants, birds and animals in the style of Castiglione, the viewer can discover the original paintings.

-Professor Kuo expressed his appreciation for the efforts made by NPM in presenting Castiglione’s exquisite works through innovative digital technology.
+Professor Kuo expressed his appreciation for the efforts made by NPM in presenting Castiglione’s exquisite works through innovative digital technology in his remarks.
 He said he was delighted that CityU had made use of its strengths in new media art and participated in this exhibition.

 “The new-media exhibition brings together art and digital media that enables a physical and virtual presentation of Castiglione’s artworks,” he said.
 “Viewers can travel back in time to appreciate Castiglione’s aesthetic style from a fresh perspective and in a creative way.”

 “We made Castiglione’s masterpieces come through information technology, which involves telecommunication,” he added.
 “In the past, people used to communicate through radio transmission, of which the father was Guglielmo Marconi.
 Coincidentally, a monument to Marconi also stands at the Basilica of Santa Croce.
 I am delighted that CityU had made use of its strengths in new media art and participated in this exhibition.”